 Out in the wilderness, an abundance of edible plants, insects, and mushrooms hides in the lush landscape.
 Unfortunately, many poisonous varieties are out there as well, so you must know just what you are dealing with before you take a bite.
 That way, if you ever need to survive in the wilderness — or just want to show off your foraging skills — there won’t be any deadly mistakes.

-Since guessing will not suffice, you need to learn how to safely find and eat foraged food in the wilderness before you head out on your next camping trip — and we’re here to help!
+Since you won’t always have access to a fully stocked camping kitchen and food, you need to learn how to safely find and eat foraged food in the wilderness before you head out on your next camping trip — and we’re here to help!
 Use this helpful guide to learn all you need to know about safely foraging wild edibles in the outdoors.

 Table of Contents

 - Always Use Great Caution Before Eating Wild Food

 - Plant Foraging Basics

 - Understanding Insect Foraging

 - Foraging for Mushrooms

 - The Universal Edibility Test